-Figure 6.24: LCD breakout board PCB layout, Bottom layer with silkscreen of top layer overlayed.
+Figure 6.24: LCD breakout board PCB layout, Bottom layer with silkscreen of top layer overlaid.

 The PCB layout of the LCD breakout board is illustrated in Figure 6.24.
 Unlike the previous two PCBs, the board was designed to fit on one layer.
 For this reason, the silkscreen was shown on the bottom layer to illustrate where components would be placed.
 The board was designed to fit under a 16x2 LCD module using standoff bolts.
-The LCD is attached via the 16 way female header at the top of the board, labeled ”JP1”.
+The LCD is attached via the 16 way female header at the top of the board, labelled "JP1”.
 The back light is wired via a track on the PCB.
-A trimpot, at ”R1”, is attached to adjust the contrast ratio of the printed text on the LCD.
-A molex header, at “J1”, is used to interface with the LCD, with only the relevant pins being given a header pin and with each one labeled on the tracks.
+A trimpot, at "R1”, is attached to adjust the contrast ratio of the printed text on the LCD.
+A Molex header, at “J1”, is used to interface with the LCD, with only the relevant pins being given a header pin and with each one labelled on the tracks.
 This was done so that no silkscreen was required, reducing manufacturing costs and simplifying assembly.
-This simplification was designed to make a home made etched PCB a possibility.
+This simplification was designed to make a homemade etched PCB a possibility.

 6.7 SOFTWARE DESIGN